Issue 001 Live

 VMware vSphere 8 EOL · The Broadcom Squeeze Pulls Forward

 vSphere 8 was the last perpetually-licensed VMware release.
 End of General Support hits October 2027, forcing the move to vSphere 9 — subscription-only, bundled into VCF, with a per-server minimum license raised from 16 to 72 cores.
-For our FTSE 250 customers running 200+ host estates, the under-the-radar cost increase lands in this year's budgeting cycle.
+For FTSE 250 estates running 200+ hosts, the under-the-radar cost increase lands in this year's budgeting cycle.
 This is the largest forced-migration event in enterprise infrastructure for a decade, and it interacts with every M365, Azure, and security renewal that touches the same data centre footprint.

 Read · Computer Weekly